ysadamt/scradditor/README.md

 ## Using the Bot
 Run the `$help` command in your server to view all the commands.
 You can set the subreddits, keywords, and channel to send new submissions in.
 If you made it this far, congrats!
 You will now be notified whenever a submission that matches your keywords is posted.

+[^1]: This is to give our bot extra permissions

+[^2]: Don't worry, you won't be charged if you stay within the limits

+[^3]: To `git clone` the repository, you will need to sign in to GitHub in the VM